quarkus-qe/quarkus-openshift-test-suite/README.md

 A Kafka stream called `WindowedLoginDeniedStream`  will aggregate these events in fixed time windows of 3 seconds.
 So if the number of wrong access excess a threshold, then a new alert event is thrown.
 All aggregated events(not only unauthorized) are persisted.

+### `messaging/kafka-avro-reactive-messaging`

+Verifies that `Quarkus Kafka` + `Apicurio Kakfa Registry`(AVRO) and `Quarkus SmallRye Reactive Messaging` extensions works as expected.

+There is an EventsProducer that generate stock prices events every 1s.
+The events are typed by an AVRO schema.
+A Kafka consumer will read these events serialized by AVRO and change an `status` property to `COMPLETED`.
+The streams of completed events will be exposed through an SSE endpoint.

 ### `messaging/qpid`

 Verifies that JMS server is up and running and Quarkus can communicate with this service.